Billy004/BookStack-App/README.md

 #### TODO
 - UI/UX
   - make a kickass css layout
-  - light/dark mode
+  - light/dark mode?
-- users
 - add sessions with log in/out (cant do on localhost due to different ports)
-- user settings (sort, filter)
+- hash passwords
 - use res.ok for fetch statements

 #### Bugs